 These videos don't require you to even show the product at times.
-Just the use case, and need based pitch also does the job.
+Just the use case and need-based pitch also do the job.
 So, you can use animations, or simply record a small presentation for the video.

 When to use Explainer videos: